joncardasis/ChromaColorPicker/README.md

 `.valueChanged`    -> called whenever the color has changed hue or shade

 `.touchDragInside` -> called when the handle has moved by a drag action

+`.editingDidEnd`   -> called when either the handle is let go or slider is let go

 ## Additional Info